cnuebred/hivecraft/readme.md

 This program creates a web page using the Hivecraft library.
 It creates a header, a main content section, and adds a link to an example website.
 The generated HTML code is displayed in the console.

 # TODO
+- [x] attributes as pure book
+- [ ] creating cells chain system - new feature - new patch update
- - cell's text monad - creating wrappers
+- [ ] cell's text monad - creating wrappers
+- [ ] cell's worker monad - creating scripts
- - cdn worker for loop by self items
+- [ ] cdn worker for loop by self items
- - cdn worker elements dynamic creators
+- [ ] cdn worker elements dynamic creators
- - attributes as pure book

 By using Hivecraft, you can streamline your web development workflow and dynamically generate HTML content with ease.
 Whether you're building simple web pages or complex web applications, Hivecraft has you covered.